-Dr. Charles C. Wykoff is a board-certified retina surgeon and ophthalmologist with Retina Consultants of Houston.
+Dr. Charles C. Wykoff is a board-certified Medical and Surgical Retina Specialist and ophthalmologist with Retina Consultants of Houston.
 Leading a top international research facility for vitreoretinal diseases, Dr. Wykoff serves as Director of Research at RCH and the Greater Houston Retina Research Foundation (GHRRF).
 In addition, he serves as the elected Deputy Chair of Ophthalmology for the Blanton Eye Institute, Houston Methodist Hospital.
 Dr. Wykoff was awarded the American Academy of Ophthalmology Achievement Award in 2015, the American Society of Retina Specialists Honor Award in 2016 and Senior Honor Award in 2018, and was appointed to the OSN Retina 150 in 2016 as an Innovator in Medical and Surgical Retina.

 “I know the quality of my vision would not be as excellent as it is now if it were not for Dr. Wykoff’s excellent care.
 I feel so blessed to have him as my doctor.
 I have always been treated with the utmost respect at his office and feel that I always have excellent care with every visit.”D.S.